cyberphor/knowledge-base/cloud-administration/monitoring.md

 # Monitoring

-**Motivation**
-We need to know if there are errors, failures, and changes in performance.
+Monitoring is used to detect errors, failures, and changes in performance.

 ## Logs, Metrics, Traces
 **Logs**